jfogarty/boggl/README.md

 [deep_q_rl][deep_q_rl],
 or [GroundHog][GroundHog],

-It is relatively language neutral so python, lua, go, js and even C are acceptable for module implementation, although the best suport is currently for python.
+It is relatively language neutral so python, lua, go, js and even C are acceptable for module implementation, although the best support is currently for python.

 boggl is **not** abstraction neutral as it follows a fairly rigid model for how it expects modules to process inputs and provide results.
 It is